JackWellborn/Find-and-Paste-URL-from-Browser/README.md

 #### Reference-Style Markdown Links in BBEdit
 Thanks to BBEdit's superb AppleScript support makes it possible to support Markdown's reference-style link format.
 When using the Markdown template in BBEdit, the script will...

-1. Prompt for a reference ID.
+1. Additionally prompt for a reference ID.
 The default value is the count of existing references + 1.
 2. Write the reference ID and link to the bottom of the document.
 3. Write the reference link, including the ID at original insertion point.
 If text is selected, the selected text will be used as linked text and the insertion point will be placed after the reference link.
 If no text is selected, the insertion point will be placed between the empty brackets for the linked text.

-This is enabled by default, but can also be easily disabled (see "Configuration Options" below.)
+This is enabled by default, but can be easily disabled (see "Configuration Options" below.)

 The only action currently supported is the following: